Matan7050/Verilog-projects1/README.md

 # Verilog-project
-#Thats my first try verilog files,that i build
+#Thats my first experience with verilog files,that i build with model sim.